| |

 From the extent of the Temehu's territories, it is evident that

-and possibly all the way to Fezzan.
+of the Sudan and possibly all the way to Fezzan.
 Several historians have pointed

 out that the Temehu and the Tehenu were the ancestors of the